civl-verifier/civl-verifier.github.io/doc.md

 Every loop is either *non-yielding* or *yielding* (denoted with `:yields` on a loop invariant with condition `true`).

-A call can be annotated with `:mark`.
+A call may be annotated with `:mark`.

 ## Parameters